FG's initiatives on non-oil exports failing

 By Babajide Komolafe & Yinka Kolawole

-In spite of concerted efforts to diversify the nation’s export earnings, the contribution of the non-oil sector, NOE, to the total export earnings dropped to 10.1 per cent in 2022 from 12.8 per cent in 2021.
+In spite of concerted efforts to diversify the nation’s export earnings, contribution of the non oil sector, NOE, to the total export earnings dropped to 10.1 per cent in 2022 from 12.8 per cent in 2021.

 On its part, the NEP introduced the Zero Oil Plan aimed at achieving NOE earnings of $30 billion annually by 2025.